 Our love for one another should make us eager to help one another get to God.
 I repeat: Christ-like people help each other get to God!
 Now how can late-comers help their brothers and sisters get to God?
 How can they assist in the ministry of worship?
 How can they promote and encourage real, deep, intimate communion of the worshipers with God?
 My answer is: by the ministry of waiting.

 The ministry of waiting should include the gift of silence and prayer.
-If late-comers want God to be worshipped, they will want him to be worshipped by others as much as by themselves.
-This desire will express itself in prayer for the worshippers in the sanctuary.
+If late-comers want God to be worshiped, they will want him to be worshiped by others as much as by themselves.
+This desire will express itself in prayer for the worshipers in the sanctuary.
 What a great ministry, if one must be late, to pray that those in the sanctuary will really make contact with God.

 Worship is not entertainment to be observed.
 It is a transaction between you and God.
 A transaction easily ruined by distraction.
 We have much to learn at Bethlehem.
 I am praying that God will give us all a heart for worship.
 For some reason many have never formed the habit of seeking God in the sanctuary.
 Even more have never thought of assisting another person’s effort to seek and commune with him.
 This is a shame for us.
 We must change for God’s sake and for the sake of love.

 One place to start is the ministry of waiting.
 If you must be late to worship, minister in love to those who arrive on time by praying in love for them and for yourself.
 Then enter quietly at those points designated to cause least distraction.